vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ```

 ## Viewing existing liquidity provisions
-You can view the list of participants supplying liquidity to a market in two easy ways: using the endpoint or a Vega Tool.
+You can view the list of participants supplying liquidity to a market in two ways: using the endpoint or a Vega Tool.

 1. Querying the REST endpoint for a node given the partyID (public key) and marketID: